St. Luke's Cultural Heritage Centre: Legacy

 St. Luke's was featured in the student documentary The Little Church That Could.
 The film talks to people involved with the transition of the site to a heritage centre, plans to run an escape room inside the building, and future plans for the site going forward.
+The documentary was an official selection at the local Nickel Independent Film Festival in St. John's, Newfoundland and Labrador in 2023, the Paris Awards Film Festival in Paris, France, and at the History International Film Festival 2023 in Austria.